malkhamis-panw/gaia/doc/documentation.md

 ### NamespaceMappingPolicy

 A namespace mapping defines the namespace a processing unit should be placed when it is created, based on its tags.
-When a Defender creates a new processing unit, the system will place it in its own namespace if no matching namespace mapping can be found.
+When an enforcer creates a new processing unit, the system will place it in its own namespace if no matching namespace mapping can be found.
 If one match is found, then the processing unit will be bumped down to the namespace declared in the namespace mapping.
 If it